davidmuradov/chaterm/README.md

 To get 24bit colors (directcolor aka truecolor) in the terminal, users should set the COLORTERM environment variable to "truecolor" or "24-bit" or "24bit" according to the tcell documentation.

+### Next Features
+- Create max sending messages box height so that the sending messages box does not take over the box where messages are received (TESTING)

+- Calculate max sending messages width on screen resizes